Herbert W. Byrne

 By Harold W. Burgess

-Dr. Herbert Winston Byrne (b.
-1917).
+Dr. Herbert Winston Byrne (1917-2011).
 An ordained elder in the United Methodist Church, he has exercised his gift of preaching in almost all of the states and provinces of North America.
 A Christian Educator by profession, Dr. Byrne argues that the well-being of the church is dependent upon educating new generations of Christians within a foundational worldview in which a Personal, Creator God reveals Himself to humankind.

 Early Life and Education

 Herbert Winston Byrne was born to Peter Cornelius Byrne and Emma Cornelia Loving Byrne in Mobile, Alabama on September 7, 1917.
 The Byrnes shortly moved to Pine Hill in Wilcox County, Alabama where Herbert attended grade school and high school through grade eleven.
 It was in Pine Hill that he experienced an evangelical conversion at the age of fourteen.
 In 1934, Herbert's family returned to Mobile, Alabama where he graduated from Murphy High School in 1935.
 He spent the school year of 1935-1936 working with his father, Peter, in the broom business.
 During that year Herbert felt a call to the Christian ministry.
 During this same year he was exposed to the environment of higher education when he played first trumpet in the Spring Hill College Band in Spring Hill, Alabama, a suburb of Mobile.